3 arrested after passerby attacked by neo-Nazis in Florida

 “I’m literally Jewish and I got attacked, assaulted, pepper-sprayed, spit on, you name it,” Newstat said.

-Investigators watched video of the incident and said Newstat was punched repeatedly by Terrell and pepper-sprayed by Colucci after he pushed an older demonstrator to the ground, according to the Orlando Sentinel.
+Investigators watched video of the incident and said Newstat was punched repeatedly by Terrell and pepper-sprayed by Colucci after he pushed an older demonstrator to the ground, according to The Orlando Sentinel.
 Brown then stole the victim’s phone, which was later found “damaged beyond repair,” according to affidavits released by the sheriff’s office.

 The next day, the group gathered on an overpass but authorities from the Florida Department of Highway Safety and Motor Vehicles and the Florida Highway Patrol said they disbanded them.

-Orange County in central Florida is home to the nation’s biggest theme park resorts.
+Orange County in Central Florida is home to the nation’s biggest theme park resorts.
 The demonstrations took place a week after antisemitic flyers were distributed to hundreds of homes in two South Florida cities with large Jewish populations.

 Online jail and court records didn’t list whether Terrell, Colucci or Brown had attorneys who could comment.